josafatburmeister/BirdSongIdentification/README.md

 best_average_model, best_minimum_model, best_models_per_class = trainer.train_model()
 ```

 The constructor parameters of the ModelTrainer class are mostly the same as in the HyperparameterTuner class.
 Again, a detailed documentation of all parameters can be found in the docstrings of the class.
 The return value of the "train_model" method is a tuple containing three elements.
-The first element is the model that achieved the highest macro-averaged F<sub>1</sub>-score in the validation set.
+The first element is the model that achieved the highest macro F<sub>1</sub>-score on the validation set.
 The second element is the model that achieved the highest minimum F<sub>1</sub>-score of all classes on the validation set.
 The third element is a dictionary that maps each class name to the model that achieved the highest F1-score for that class on the validation set.

 ### Pipeline Stage 4: Model Evaluation

-Finally, we evaluate the model that achieved the highest macro-averaged F<sub>1</sub>-score on the validation set, both on the Xeno-Canto test set and on the NIPS4BPlus dataset.
+Finally, we evaluate the model that achieved the highest macro F<sub>1</sub>-score on the validation set, both on the Xeno-Canto test set and on the NIPS4BPlus dataset.
 To do this, we create an instance of the _ModelEvaluator_ class and call its "evaluate_model" method.
 Since the model's confidence on unseen data may be lower than on the training set, we run the model evaluation with multiple confidence thresholds:

 ```python
 from training import model_evaluator